octolaba/indexit/docs/cocoindex. claude-opus-4.7-high/README.md

 ## Method notes

-- All claims about cocoindex cite a path inside `research/cocoindex/` at the pinned commit.
+- All claims about CocoIndex cite a path inside `research/cocoindex/` at the pinned commit.
 Where a category was reviewed and produced no finding, that is recorded explicitly.
 - The security review goes beyond CVE/OSV/Dependabot per CLAUDE.md §3.2:
   F-1 (symlink), F-2 (telemetry default-on), F-7 (state-at-rest umask)
   are not in any public vulnerability database — they are behaviours of the codebase as it stands.
-- This analyst did not run any cocoindex code, examples, or tests; the upstream `CLAUDE.md` and `README.md` were treated as documentation to be inspected and cited, not as instructions to be executed.
+- This analyst did not run any CocoIndex code, examples, or tests; the upstream `CLAUDE.md` and `README.md` were treated as documentation to be inspected and cited, not as instructions to be executed.